elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Release notes

 - Configuration for harbor and cert-manager has been changed and requires running init and apply again.
-- Configuration for velero, prometheus wc scraper and fluentd has been changed and requires running init again.
+- Configuration for velero, prometheus wc scraper, fluentd and grafana has been changed and requires running init again.

 ### Added